 My name is Franzen Ray Mwalo, born and raised in Nairobi Kenya.
 I am the second out of three.
 I grew up knowing the LDS church since my dad introduced us to the church while I was still young.
 After my mom got divorced, I spent most of my young teenage years not going to any church.
-I still believed in GOD and I always wanted to be worthy of his blessings since my mom used to read us a lot of bible stories while growing up.
+I still believed in GOD and I always wanted to be worthy of his blessings since my mom used to read us a lot of Bible stories while growing up.

-As I was on my mission, I now began to understand the LDS church more.
+As I was on my mission, I now began to understand the LDS church more than when I was home.
 To me a lot of things didn’t really seem right.
 I got called on a mission in my own country.
 I later received my temple endowment.
 The only thing that stood out for me was the play, even though I never understood anything about it.
 I kept on thinking about it a lot.
-My fellow missionaries would tell me how much they felt the spirit and god’s presence, but on the other hand I felt absolutely nothing like the spirit.
+My fellow missionaries would tell me how much they felt the spirit and god’s presence; but on the other hand, I felt absolutely nothing like the spirit.
 I would tell them how I felt, but they’d end up making fun that I am simply unworthy and apostate haha.
 I’d end up just laughing about it, but deep down I questioned why I never felt the spirit as they did.

 I really wanted to know the fate of all the other people who were not the members of the church.
 I asked questions, but I was told to have faith and that we can’t have all the answers in this life.
-I really hated that answer.
+I was never satisfied with that answer.
 My mind wouldn’t rest until I found something that made sense to it.
-Time went by when one point while hanging out with one of my companions, someone mentioned the sealed portion and condemned it.
+Time went by when, at one point, while hanging out with one of my companions, someone mentioned the Sealed Portion and condemned it.
 He said that the prophet said that we shouldn’t read it.

 I now know that I don’t have to be anything for the world, my family, my friends, my country, for the god religion introduced me to, or any other thing or person in this world.
 Because of the Real Truth, I know who I am and that I am entirely responsible for how I pursue my happiness.
 I am so humbled by the Real Truth, and I am so excited because I know there’s still more to learn.
 Again the truth does set free.

 FRANZEN RAY MWALO